corinalogan/grackles/EasyToReadFiles/g_exploration.md

 *P6: repeatability of boldness, exploration and persistence*

-1. Boldness: Latency to land on the table - OR - Latency to eat the food - OR - Latency to touch a threatening object next to food (we will choose the variable with the most data)
+1. Boldness: Latency to land on the ground - OR - Latency to eat the food next to the threatening object - OR - Latency to touch a threatening object - OR - Closest approach distance (we will choose the variable with the most data)

 2. Persistence: Number of touches to an apparatus per time (multi-access box in the behavioral flexibility [preregistration](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_flexmanip.md), novel environment in P1, and objects in P2 and P4)

-3. Exploration of novel environment: Latency to enter a novel environment set inside a familiar environment
+3. Exploration of novel environment: Latency to enter a novel environment set inside a familiar environment - OR - Closest approach distance (choose the variable with the most data)

-4. Exploration of novel object: Latency to land on the table next to an object (novel, familiar) (that does not contain food) in a familiar environment (that contains maintenance diet away from the object) - OR - latency to touch an object (novel, familiar) (choose the variable with the most data)
+4. Exploration of novel object: Latency to land on the ground next to an object (novel, familiar) (that does not contain food) in a familiar environment (that contains maintenance diet away from the object) - OR - latency to touch an object (novel, familiar) - OR - Closest approach distance (choose the variable with the most data)

 *P7-P8: captive vs wild*

-1. Boldness: In captivity it will be the latency to land on the table - OR - Latency to eat the food - OR - Latency to touch a threatening object that is next to food (we will choose the variable with the most data); In the wild the dependent variable will be the latency to come within 2m - OR - Latency to eat the food - OR - Latency to touch a threatening object that is next to food (we will choose the variable with the most data)
+1a.
+Boldness in captivity: Latency to land on the ground - OR - Latency to eat the food - OR - Latency to touch a threatening object that is next to food - OR - Closest approach distance (we will choose the variable with the most data)
+1b.
+Boldness in the wild: Latency to come within 2m - OR - Latency to eat the food - OR - Latency to touch a threatening object that is next to food - OR - Closest approach distance (we will choose the variable with the most data)

 2. Persistence: Number of touches to an apparatus per time (multi-access box in the behavioral flexibility [preregistration](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_flexmanip.md), novel environment in P1, objects in P2 and P4)

-3. Exploration of novel environment: Latency to enter a novel sub-environment inside a familiar environment
+3. Exploration of novel environment: Latency to enter a novel sub-environment inside a familiar environment - OR - Closest approach distance (choose the variable with the most data)

-4. Exploration of novel object: Latency to land next to an object (novel, familiar) (that does not contain food) in a familiar environment (that contains maintenance diet away from the object) - OR - latency to touch an object (novel, familiar) (choose the variable with the most data)
+4. Exploration of novel object: Latency to land next to an object (novel, familiar) (that does not contain food) in a familiar environment (that contains maintenance diet away from the object) - OR - latency to touch an object (novel, familiar) - OR - Closest approach distance (choose the variable with the most data)

 *Note: if 3 and 4 are consistent within individuals, and correlate, we will combine these variables into one exploration propensity score.*